 b) Endpoint: When an API interacts with another system, one end of the communication channel is termed as Endpoint.

-d) GET: The RESTful API’s HTTP method of obtaining resources is called GET.
+d) GET: The RESTful application program interface’s HTTP method of obtaining resources is called GET.

 e) POST: It is the RESTful API’s HTTP method for building resources.